 States included in the Midwest

 Midwest is a region that includes 12 states in the north central United States: – Indiana, Illinois, Michigan, Kansas, Iowa, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Ohio and Wisconsin.
 This region extends north and west from the Ohio River to west of the Mississippi River.
-The land of this region is thought to be flat but in actual, all the places are not flat.
 It is also known as the Heartland of America.

 Facts you didn’t know about Midwest: –